DevsLuca/Studies/MasterDataScience/Dekking-ProbStats.md

-# Dekking, Kraaikamp, Lopuhaä & Meester, *A Modern Introduction to Probability and Statistics: Understanding Why and How* — Topic Checklist
+# Dekking, Kraaikamp, Lopuhaä & Meester, *A Modern Introduction to Probability and Statistics: Understanding Why and How*

 [⬅ Back to tracker](README.md)